 In order to be considered for a waiver, a physician must be contracted to work in a facility that is located in a federally designated Health Professional Shortage Area (HPSA).
 You can use this link to determine if your facility is located in a HPSA.

 Waiver slots are intended for use by primary care physicians, this includes family practice, internal medicine, pediatrics, obstetrics and gynecology, and psychiatry.
 However, requests will be considered for specialists, sub-specialists, and physicians practicing in a non-HPSA designated area if the site meets specific FLEX Slot requirements.

 Utah has 20 slots available for primary care physicians and 10 slots for physicians meeting the FLEX Slots requirements.
-Applications are accepted October 1st – September 30th until all slots are filled.
+Applications are accepted starting October 1st for a period of one year until all slots are filled.
 We review applications on a first-come first-served basis.

 FLEX Slots Available

 For more information about the Conrad 30/J-1 Visa Waiver Program, please click here.